amzn/selling-partner-api-samples/use-cases/pricing-b2b/README.md

 To clean up these resources, follow the steps below.
 1. Identify the clean-up script for the programming language of the Sample Solution App deployed to the AWS cloud.
    1. For example, for the Java application the file is [app/scripts/java/java-app-clean.sh](app/scripts/java/java-app-clean.sh)
-2. Execute the script from your terminal
+2. Execute the script from your terminal or Git Bash
-   1. For example, to execute the Java clean-up script in a Unix-based system, run `bash java-app-clean.sh`
+   1. For example, to execute the Java clean-up script in a Unix-based system or using Git Bash, run `bash java-app-clean.sh`

 ### 7. Troubleshooting
 If the state machine execution fails, follow the steps below to identify the root-cause and retry the workflow